seevibes/with_locking/README.md

     WithLocking.run { puts "While I'm running other code run through WithLocking cannot run!" }

-Alternatively, run the block of code with an optional name (recommended), that way multiple WithLocking blocks with different names can be invoked without conflicting:
+Alternatively, run the block of code with an optional name (recommended), that way multiple WithLocking blocks with different names can be invoked without
+conflicting:

     WithLocking.run(:name => "sleeper") { sleep 60 }
     WithLocking.run(:name => "sleeper") { puts "I won't execute and will return false because 'sleeper' is still running the first block." }
     WithLocking.run(:name => "other_name") { puts "But I will run because 'other_name' isn't running!" }
     # => "But I will run because 'other_name' isn't running!"

 To simply test if a named block is still running without executing a block use the `locked?` method:

     WithLocking.locked?("sleeper")
     # => true or false

 To raise an exception when the block isn't run (rather than simply returning false), use the `do!` method:

     WithLocking.run!(:name => "sleeper") { puts "Blah" }
     # => raises an error if 'sleeper' block is still running from before

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request